Adorable Easter Bunny Cupcakes

 - Lemon cupcakes

-- Easter egg cake (This is Easter cake baked in real egg shells!
+- Easter cake in an egg (This is Easter cake baked in real egg shells!
 It’s a lot of work, but so impressive!)

 - 1 cup granulated sugar